Breakthrough/PySceneDetect/docs/cli.rst

 ************************************************************************

-.. _command-export-html:
+.. _command-save-html:

-.. program:: scenedetect export-html
+.. program:: scenedetect save-html

-``export-html``
+``save-html``
 ========================================================================

-Export scene list to HTML file.
+Save scene list to HTML file.

-To customize image generation, specify the :ref:`save-images <command-save-images>` command before :ref:`export-html <command-export-html>`.
+To customize image generation, specify the :ref:`save-images <command-save-images>` command before :ref:`save-html <command-save-html>`.
 This command always uses the result of the preceeding :ref:`save-images <command-save-images>` command, or runs it with the default config values unless ``--no-images`` is set.

 Options